Appdynamics/ConfigMyApp-docs/docs/README.md

 ![Jenkins_run_job](https://user-images.githubusercontent.com/23483887/87529787-67a56a80-c687-11ea-9976-65c5d4263a87.png)

 You are going to be prompted with environment variables defined that you can update prior to running a job.
-Click on the build, and check the progress in build history and "Console output".
+Click on the "Build", and check the progress in build history and "Console output".

 ![Jenkins_console_output](https://user-images.githubusercontent.com/23483887/87530466-45f8b300-c688-11ea-82e0-50b7355b004b.png)